 Table 2 gives key information around the areas requiring structure planning.
-It should be noted that the dates are indicative and highly likely to change.
+It should be noted that the dates are

 5.4 Business as usual activities

 These are actions required to achieve the vision but for which specific actions with a deliverable date are not applicable.
 Rather they are ongoing activities that should be delivered as part of business as usual.
 Many of these activities already have limited funding available; however, to fully realise the vision it is likely that this would need to increase.